Actuaries are business professionals who design and evaluate insurance company products and pension programs and plans.

 To become a practicing actuary, one must be certified by the Society of Actuaries or the Casualty Actuarial Society.
 These societies administer a series of examinations leading to the two professional designations: Associate (roughly one-half of the examinations passed) and Fellow (all examinations passed).
 The early examinations cover economics and finance along with the mathematical areas of calculus, probability, statistics, and interest theory.

-It is possible for Elmhurst College students to pass the early examinations while they are still in college.
+It is possible for Elmhurst University students to pass the early examinations while they are still in college.

 What We Recommend